-2.2.1.10 AMP Setting Status Indicator
+2.2.1.10 AMP and AMP2 Setting Status Indicators

 The AMP setting Status Indicator is yellow, and a "AMP Conflict" message is displayed, if the settings of the Sum Output power, Delta/Sum ratio, or Sum/Omni ratio controls exceed the capabilities of the MBTS.
 Achieved signal levels from the Sum, Delta, and Omni outputs will not be as indicated by control settings.
+The AMP2 Status Indicator applies to the settings of the second Reply Generator Module in MBTS systems so configured.